dullemond/radmc3d-2.0/manual/sphinx/lineradtrans.rst

 wavelength-of-sight, while in the next cell the line suddenly shifted to the red side.
 If the intrinsic (= thermal + microturbulent) line width is smaller than these shifts, neither cell gives a contribution to the emission in the ray.
-See Fig. :ref:`fig-doppler-jump` for a pictographic representation of this problem.
+See Fig. :numref:`fig-doppler-jump` for a pictographic representation of this problem.
 In reality the doppler shift between these two cells would be smooth, and thus the line would smoothly pass over the wavelength-of-sight, and thus make a contribution.
 Therefore the numerical